Skip to content

 excess 13 bowsprit

 There was something refreshing about stepping aboard a new Excess 13 in Port Ginesta, our home port in Spain.
-She’s the third “pure” design from the Excess team – after the 11 and the 14 – and she feels like the point where the brand’s DNA has truly found its feet.
+She’s the third “pure” design from the Excess team – after the 11 and the 14 – and she feels like the yacht where the brand’s DNA has truly found its feet.

 Where her larger and smaller sisters moved the dial on the performance and comfort balance, the 13 has moved up a gear.
 This is a catamaran that gives you great helm feel like a monohull without losing the space and comfort benefits of a multihull.